PaulSolt/TestingTimeStarter/Testing Time Lesson.md

         trial = TrialPeriod(dateGenerator: timeTraveler.generateDate)
     }

-Collapse the method
+Refactor and collapse the 2nd test method

     func testDefaultDurationIs7Days() {
         XCTAssertEqual(7, trial.durationInDays)
     }

-Previous test had too much noise, and can be more concise.
+The previous test had too much noise that got in the way of the actual test., and can be more concise.

-Fix the first test
+Now refactor and fix the first test, and make sure the test name is meaningful.

     func testTrialPeriod() {
         XCTAssertEqual(date, trial.dateInstalled)